DIRECT SEEDING FIELD TRIALS

 Sprewell Bluff Seedlings at four months

-Seed Crown™ at Sprewell Bluff with two seedlings at one year (note deformation of shelter from heat)
+Seed Crown® at Sprewell Bluff with two seedlings at one year (note deformation of shelter from heat)

-Another Seed Crown™ at Sprewell Bluff with two seedlings at one year
+Another Seed Crown® at Sprewell Bluff with two seedlings at one year

 In a negative observation, however, some of the pure PLA shelters showed signs of warping in the summer heat.
 While I could find no spots where the warping shelter killed a seedling, there were several where the shelter was obviously impeding growth.
-Coupled with the economics of recovering shelters as opposed to intentionally leaving them to be consumed by a prescribed fire, this observation may point towards favoring the less expensive, more durable PP material, at least until truly biodegradable materials become available.
+Coupled with the economics of recovering shelters as opposed to intentionally leaving them to be consumed by a prescribed fire, this observation led to favoring the less expensive, more durable PP material for the first publicly available models while work on truly biodegradable materials continues.

-I set up five plots for measurement on my property in southern Pike County, Georgia, late last year.
+I set up five plots for measurement on my property on the Pine Mountain terrane in southern Pike County, Georgia, between October and November 2022.

 Indian Grave Mountain Test Plot (PSTP 21A) in December 2022